-What is Share of Search and why should you care?
+What is Share of Search?

 Share of Search is a metric to measure brand strength by comparing the share of the total search volume on Google for brands within the same category.
 In this article, we will dive deeper into the metric and why you should track your brand's Share of Search.